AdityaMuppala/adityamuppala.github.io/_pages/teaching210.md

 Score 2 = 40% HW (including CAD) + 30% Mid-term + 30% Final.

 Final grade = max{Score 1, Score 2}

+# Accessibility and Mental Health Resources
+UHS offers mental health services to all UC Berkeley students regardless of insurance plan.
+Please see: [link](https://uhs.berkeley.edu/student-mental-health).

+If you feel any part of the course content is not easily accessible due to your individual needs please let me know.
+Here are some resources: [link 1](https://rtl.berkeley.edu/services-programs/ally-bcourses), [link 2](\href{https://rtl.berkeley.edu/rtl-learning-paths/digital-course-content-accessibility).